Mansu Hill Grand Monument: Description

 An official North Korean website describes it thus:

-All visitors to the site, both locals and foreigners, are expected to bow and leave flowers in order to show respect.
+All visitors to the site, both locals and foreigners, are expected to bow to show respect.
+Locals are required to leave flowers in order to show respect and foreigners are also given the option.
 Photos of the statues are permitted, but the photos must capture the statues in their entirety.
 Close-up photos of any part of the leader's statues are strictly forbidden.